stockmouton/stockmouton.github.io/articles/hyperinflation.md

 Following is a summary of what we've seen.
 Again, remember that those are high-level interaction and the market is unpredictable and any surprising events will probably impact the market more short-terms than those dynamics.

-*Sidenote: I've created multiple scenarios because those were hard to merge into a single big one.*
+<sub>*Sidenote: I've created multiple scenarios because those were hard to merge into a single big one.*</sub>

 <!-- TODO: draw them https://observablehq.com/@d3/gallery -->
 Instead of spending time  writing a paragraph, let me just pus a flywheel to you: